craftingcity/The-Known-World/Game Notes/Prenotes/'25/Prenotes Jun XX 25.md

 	Your performance was satisfactory.
 Your fee has been payed.

 **Operational Assignment**
 	Enter the Prison under the Garrison.
+Do not cause significant structural damage.
 Locate and eliminate the Captain of Imprisonment.
 Locate Prisoner 6522 within Block B and escort them to the surface.

+	+500sp
 ```
 .
 	- Cassindil sends Zesh 450sp and their compliments, alongside information regarding a group of [[Hillkeep Loyalists]] coming to support the Enforcers
 ```
-	Your comrades thank you
+	Your comrades thank you for your efforts.
+Negotiations are still ongoing, but you have made a significant impact in our standing with SEASEC.
+Continuing your operations with this group would be benifitial to all of us back home, and I would be happy to compensate you.
+Rumbles of your actions have spread across the Combine, and the Enforcers are calling upon their alliances - the Hillkeep Loyalists and the Knights in Red will likely enter the northern sections of the city.
+Be unafraid of the political implications of conflict with those groups, you act under the banner of SEASEC in this matter.

+	+ 450sp
 ```
 .
 	- Avery also sends Xenfer 300sp, a vague threat against his family, and her compliments regarding the operation
 ```
+	Xenfer.
+Your performance was satisfactory.

+	Continued compliance will be rewarded, and dissent will be punished.
+Your family is well.
+Let us keep them that way.

+	+ 300sp
 ```
 .